cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 # Variables and constants

 Mindcode uses Mindustry Logic processor variables for its own variables.
 These variables can contain a number (integer or real), an object or a value `null`.
 An object can be a Mindustry object, such as a block or a unit, a Mindustry constant such as `@coal`, or a string such as `"Text"`.

-Variables aren't declared in Mindcode, they're just used.
-`count = 10` creates a variable named `count` and assigns a value of `10` to it.
+Variables aren't declared in Mindcode, they're created with first use. `count = 10` creates a variable named `count` and assigns a value of `10` to it.
 Variables that weren't previously written to have a value of `0` in Mindustry Logic.
 Once set, processor variables are preserved (even across game saves/loads) until the processor code is modified or the processor is destroyed.

-Mindustry Logic stores numbers as `double`, a 64-bit floating point value.
+> **Note**: Mindustry Logic stores numbers as `double`, a 64-bit floating point value.
+To perform bitwise operations,
-To perform bitwise operations, such as `&` or `<<`, the value is converted to a 64bit integer (a Java `long`), the operation is performed and the result is assigned to a `double` again.
+> such as `&` or `<<`, the value is converted to a 64bit integer (a Java `long`), the operation is performed and the
-As a consequence, for bitwise operations the variables are able to hold only about 51 bits or so.
+> result is assigned to a `double` again.
+As a consequence, for bitwise operations the variables are able to hold
+> only about 52 bits or so.

 # Main variables